NrsSystems/docs/vape-detect/vapedetect-management.md

 ---
 title: VapeDetect
 abstract: The VapeDetect management pane allows a user to add, adjust, edit, or delete a sensor device.
-Selecting the VapeDetect link in the navigation pane will take you to the VapeDetect management pane.
+Selecting the Devices link and then the VapeDetect link in the navigation pane will take you to the VapeDetect management pane.
 ---
 Related: [Action Plans](../general-ops/action-plans.md) \| [Incident Logs](../general-ops/incident-logs.md) \| [Contacts Management](../general-ops/contacts-management.md)